Peippo1/marketing-analytics-pipeline/README.md

 ## 🐳 FastAPI Docker Usage

 To containerize the FastAPI app with the `Dockerfile.fastapi`, follow these steps:
+> 🔁 Note: FastAPI app entrypoint has been renamed to `scoring.main:app` to avoid conflicts with the Streamlit dashboard `main.py`.

 ### Build the FastAPI Docker Image